How World of Warcraft inspired Destiny's raids

 "There are moments of accountability, moments of responsibility -- personal or group-wide responsibility.
 And so when we were looking at the construction of raids in a shooter, it wasn't about, like, 'Let's take mechanic X from game Y,' it was about, 'Let's create these different feelings.'"

-For example, in Destiny's Vault of Glass campaign there's a section that's essentially a labyrinth full of instal-kill monsters that players aren't supposed to fight.
+For example, in Destiny's Vault of Glass campaign there's a section that's essentially a labyrinth full of insta-kill monsters that players aren't supposed to fight.
 That comes straight after a period of high action, and was designed to bring a social dynamic to the game by forcing players to work together to pass through the maze unscathed.

 "It's all about how you're gonna communicate with other people to get through the space together," explains Smith.
 "That's about the translation of communication from other games to a place where you're running around in first person holding a weapon.
 The translation of language from, you know, a different experience into our action game."